 No other activity / technology alternatives are being considered.
 Renewable energy development in South Africa is highly desirable from a social, environmental and development point of view.
-Based on the flat terrain, the climatic conditions and current land use being agricultural, it was determined that the proposed site would be best-suited for solar PV plants, instead of any other type of renewable energy technology.
+Based on the flat terrain, the climatic conditions and current land use being agricultural, it was determined that the proposed site would be best-suited for a solar PV plants and associated power lines, instead of any other type of renewable energy technology.
 It is generally preferred to install wind energy facilities (WEFs) on elevated ground.
 In addition, concentrated solar power (CSP) installations are not feasible because they have a high water requirement and the project site is located in a relatively arid area.
-There is also not enough rainfall in the area to justify a hydroelectric plant.
-Therefore, the only feasible technology alternative on this site is solar PV and as such this is the only technology alternative being considered.
+There is also not enough rainfall in the area to justify a hydro-electric plant.
+Therefore, the only feasible technology alternative on this site is solar PV with associated power lines, and as such this is the only technology alternative being considered.